databio/pepatac/README.md

 Looper can also summarize your results, monitor your runs, clean intermediate files to save disk space, and more.
 You can find additional details on what you can do with this in the [looper docs](http://looper.readthedocs.io/).

-## 4.3 How to run on a cluster or in a container using looper
+## 5.3 How to run on a cluster or in a container using looper

-The pipeline itself does not specify any container or cluster resources, so you can always just roll your own and submit individual jobs to a cluster however you choose.
-But looper provides a template system to build scripts for each job.
-These templates can be used to run the job in a container, to submit to a cluster resource manager, or both.
-This template system is centered around a *computing environment configuration file* called PEPENV.
+The pipeline itself does not specify any container or cluster resources, so you *could* just roll your own and submit individual jobs to a cluster however you choose.
+The easier way is to use `looper`'s built-in template system, which `looper` uses to build flexible shell scripts for job submission.
+These templates can be used to run jobs in a container, to submit to a cluster resource manager, or both.

-Complete instructions can be found in the documentation on [configuring looper to use a cluster](http://looper.readthedocs.io/en/latest/cluster-computing.html) and [configuring looper to use linux containers](https://looper.readthedocs.io/en/dev/containers.html).
+### 5.3.1 PEPENV

+To use `looper` templates, we must create a *computing environment configuration file* called `PEPENV`.
 In short, you will need to:

-1. Set up a PEPENV file that includes a containerized or cluster compute package (or both)
+1. Set up a compute configuration file that includes a containerized or cluster compute template (or both).
+2. Point the environment variable `PEPENV` to the location of this file.
-2. Run the pipeline with `looper run --compute PACKAGE` (PACKAGE can be any containerized compute package, such as `singularity_slurm` in the default PEPENV).
+3. Run the pipeline with `looper run --compute PACKAGE` (where PACKAGE is specified in your PEPENV file).

-You can read complete docs of PEPENV in the [pepenv readme](https://github.com/pepkit/pepenv).
+This enables you to adjust your computing preferences on-the-fly when you run a project.

+The complete description of setting up `looper` to use `PEPENV` is generic to any pipeline, and therefore omitted from this readme.
+If you want to use `looper` with containers or clusters, you should consulte the complete docs in the [pepenv readme](https://github.com/pepkit/pepenv).
+Further instructions can also be found in the documentation on [configuring looper to use a cluster](http://looper.readthedocs.io/en/latest/cluster-computing.html) and [configuring looper to use linux containers](https://looper.readthedocs.io/en/dev/containers.html).

 # 6. Outline of analysis steps